-The credit facility originally consisted of a revolving credit facility (the "revolver") with a \$400.0 million revolving credit commitment, a \$200.0 million term loan (the "term loan A") and a \$550.0 million term loan (the "term loan B").
-In May 2006, we refinanced the term loan B with a new term loan (the "term loan C") in the amount of \$650.0 million.
+The LLC credit facility originally consisted of a revolving credit facility (the "LLC revolver") with a \$400.0 million revolving credit commitment, a \$200.0 million term loan (the "LLC term loan B").
+In May 2006, we refinanced the LLC term loan B with a new term loan (the "LLC term loan C") in the amount of \$650.0 million.

-In August, 2009, our operating subsidiaries entered into an incremental facility agreement that provides for a new term loan (the "term loan D") under the credit facility in the principal amount of \$300.0 million.
-In September 2009, the full amount of the term loan D was borrowed by our operating subsidiaries, giving us net proceeds of \$291.2 million, after giving effect to the original issue discount of \$4.5 million and financing costs of \$4.3 million.
-The net proceeds were used to fund, in part, the redemption of our 77/8% senior notes due February 2011 (the "77/8% Notes") ad 91/2% senior notes due January 2013 (the "91/2% Notes") described below, with the balance used to pay down, in part, outstanding debt under the revolving credit portion of the Credit Facility, without any reduction in the revolving credit commitments.
+In August, 2009, the operating subsidiaries of Mediacom LLC entered into an incremental facility agreement that provides for a new term loan ("LLC term loan D") under the LLC credit facility in the principal amount of \$300.0 million.
+In September 2009, the full amount of the LLC term loan D was borrowed by the operating subsidiaries of Mediacom LLC, giving us net proceeds of \$291.2 million, after giving effect to the original issue discount of \$4.5 million and financing costs of \$4.3 million.
+The net proceeds were used to fund, in part, the redemption of Mediacom LLC's $7^7/8\%$ senior notes due February 2011 (the " $7^7/8\%$ Notes") and $9^1/2\%$ senior notes due January 2013 (the " $9^1/2\%$ Notes") described below, with the balance used to pay down, in part, outstanding debt under the revolving credit portion of the LLC Credit Facility, without any reduction in the revolving credit commitments.

-The revolver expires on September 30, 2011, and its commitment amount is not subject to scheduled reductions prior to maturity.
-The term loan A matures on September 30, 2012 and, since March 31, 2008, has been subject to quarterly reductions ranging from 2.50% to 9.00% of the original amount.
-The term loan C matures on January 31, 2015, and is subject to quarterly reductions of 0.25% that began on March 31, 2007 and extend through December 31, 2014, with a final payment at maturity representing 92.00% of the original principal amount.
-The term loan C matures on March 31, 2017, and, since December 31, 2009, has been subject to quarterly reductions of 0.25%, with a final payment at maturity representing 92.00% of the original principal amount.
-As of December 31, 2009, the maximum commitment available under the revolver was \$400.0 million, with an outstanding balance of \$74.3 million.
-As of the same date, the term loans A, C and D had outstanding balances of \$156.0 million, \$630.5 million and \$299.3 million, respectively.
+The LLC revolver expires on September 30, 2011, and its commitment amount is not subject to scheduled reductions prior to maturity.
+The LLC term loan A matures on September 30, 2012 and, since March 31, 2008, has been subject to quarterly reductions ranging from 2.50% to 9.00% of the original amount.
+The LLC term loan C matures on January 31, 2015, and is subject to quarterly reductions of 0.25% that began on March 31, 2007 and extend through December 31, 2014, with a final payment at maturity representing 92.00% of the original principal amount.
+The LLC term loan D matures on March 31, 2017 and, since December 31, 2009, has been subject to quarterly reductions of 0.25%, with a final payment at maturity representing 92.75% of the original principal amount.
+As of December 31, 2009, the maximum commitment available under the LLC revolver was \$400.0 million, with an outstanding balance of \$74.3 million.
+As of the same date, the LLC term loans A, C and D had outstanding balances of \$156.0 million, \$630.5 million and \$299.3 million, respectively.

-The credit agreement provides for interest at varying rates based upon various borrowing options and certain financial ratios, and for commitment fees of 1/2% to 5/8% per annum on the unused portion of the available revolving credit commitment.
-Interest on outstanding revolver and term loan A balances is payable at either the Eurodollar rate plus a floating percentage ranging from 1.00% to 2.00% or the base rate plus a floating percentage ranging from 0% to 1.00%.
-Interest on the term loan C is payable at either the Eurodollar rate plus a floating percentage ranging from 0.50% to 0.75%.
-Interest on the term loan D bears interest at a floating rate or rates equal to the Eurodollar rate or the base rate, plus a margin of 3.50% for Eurodollar loans and 2.50% for base rate loans.
-Through August 2013, the Eurodollar rate applicable to the term loan D loan are subject to a minimum rate of 2.00%.
+The LLC credit agreement provides for interest at varying rates based upon various borrowing options and certain financial ratios, and for commitment fees of 1⁄2% to 5/8% per annum on the unused portion of the available revolving credit commitment.
+Interest on outstanding LLC revolver and LLC term loan A balances is payable at either the Eurodollar rate plus a floating percentage ranging from 1.00% to 2.00% or the base rate plus a floating percentage ranging from 0% to 1.00%.
+Interest on the LLC term loan C is payable at either the Eurodollar rate plus a floating percentage ranging from 0.50% to 0.75%.
+Interest on the LLC term loan D bears interest at a floating rate or rates equal to the Eurodollar rate or the base rate, plus a margin of 3.50% for Eurodollar loans and 2.50% for base rate loans.
+Through August 2013, the Eurodollar rate applicable to the LLC term loan D loan are subject to a minimum rate of 2.00%.